4d/docs/docs/Concepts/quick-tour.md

 ```

-Even if it is usually not recommended, you can create variables simply by using them; you do not necessarily need to formally define them.
+Even if it is usually not recommended, you can declare variables simply by using them; you do not necessarily need to formally define them.
 For example, if you want a variable that will hold the current date plus 30 days, you can write:

 ```4d
 MyOtherDate:=Current date+30
 ```

 The line of code reads “MyOtherDate gets the current date plus 30 days.”
-This line creates the variable, assigns it with both the (temporary) date type and a content.
-A variable created by assignment is interpreted as typeless, that is, it can be assigned with other types in other lines and then changes the type dynamically.
-A variable typed with `var` or `C_` cannot change the type.
-In compiled mode, the type can never be changed, regardless of how the variable was created.
+This line declares the variable, assigns it with both the (temporary) date type and a content.
+A variable declared by assignment is interpreted as typeless, that is, it can be assigned with other types in other lines and then changes the type dynamically.
+A variable typed with `var` cannot change the type.
+In [compiled mode](interpreted.md) however, the type can never be changed, regardless of how the variable was declared.

 ## Commands